habrzyk-pawel/habrzyk-pawel.github.io/_posts/2025-05-07-What-is-MLOps.md

 date:   2025-05-07 09:00:00 +02:00
 ---

-The newest member of <shiny new thing>Ops family of names is MLOps.
-Like with every other position name in software engineering, the name does not correspond to **actual** actions performed by theese specialists, but to the **purpose** of those actions.
+The newest member of Ops family of names is MLOps.
+Like with every other position name in software engineering, it does not correspond to **actual** actions performed by theese specialists, but to the **purpose** of those actions.
 This article is an attempt at claryfying *why* companies need to MLOps.

 ## Prediction quality > other KPI's